-*This post contains affiliate links.
+*This post contains affiliate links and features Amazon®.
 If you click on them, I will be compensated but all opinions expressed in this post are my own.
 Thank you for supporting my passion.

 I have a confession, I am apparently very picky about Christmas stockings.
 I have no idea why but I have a REALLY hard time finding any that I truly like.

 This stressed me out a little after I redecorated my family room, which you can see here.
 I knew that I wanted to keep the black, white, and natural theme but I had no idea how I was going to do that.